What’s Missing in Your Maintenance Organization?

 Which scenario was the most productive for direct labor?
 Which made the best use of the supervisor’s time?
 Which was better for the customer?
 Which cost the hospital the least?

 Don Nyman and Joel Levitt reported the results of their studies of the impact of planning and scheduling on a typical maintenance worker’s day in their book, Maintenance Planning, Scheduling & Coordination.
 Here is a typical Maintenance worker’s day showing the difference between the percent of time spent on daily indirect (non-productive) activities both with and without the benefit of planning and scheduling:

-Daniel Penn Associates Director of Operations Steve Mueller provides adept analysis of work and information flow, as well as the assessment of management and work procedures.
-Steve has additional expertise developing staffing and resource requirements models and is accomplished in delivering management skills training and one-on-one coaching.
+Daniel Penn Associates Director of Operations Steve Mueller provides an adept analysis of work and information flow, as well as the assessment of management and work procedures.
+Steve has additional expertise in developing staffing and resource requirements models and is accomplished in delivering management skills training and one-on-one coaching.